 Maarten Davelaar (political scientist) is associated with the research as a trainer / researcher.
 Together with Nienke Boesveldt he has set up the training for the researchers, who are also experience experts and their university duo researchers.
 Besides that, he supervises the training meetings.
 He frequently works with participative (action) research and is initiator of the PAja!
 This is a method for participatory inspections in which users of care and welfare facilities play the leading role.
 As an independent researcher he works with, among others, Utrecht University, Hogeschool Utrecht, Verwey-Jonker Institute, municipalities, housing corporations and social organizations in the social domain.
 He is also the project leader of the Development Workplace Mixed Living in which residents, professionals and administrators develop new insights into innovative housing projects where (also) people live who have lost their grip on life for a longer or shorter time.

-Edo Paardekooper Overman, is a very active experience expert.
-After a ‘homeless period’ of about one and a half years, he became active as advocate, co-researcher and ‘mystery-guest’ trainer in the lives of people who excluded by our society and sometimes even expelled.
+Edo Paardekooper Overman, is an active experience expert.
+After a ‘homeless period’ of about one and a half years, he became active as advocate, co-researcher and ‘mystery-guest’-trainer in the lives of people who excluded by our society and sometimes even expelled.
 He works together with other experience experts throughout the Netherlands and sometimes even at European level.He is currently involved in the so-called ‘Multi-Year Agenda Assisted Living and Social Services’ 2018-2022 as board member of the ‘Stg.
 Workshop COMO, which stands for Clients Organizations Social Care.

 For various years Nanda Verbaan has been working as a nurse in different settings.
 However, she was confronted with a burn-out and PTSS (Post Traumatic Stress Syndrom) through a childhood trauma.
 With the help of various people, also in the Mental Health sector, she has worked her way back and experienced strong personal growth.
 She now uses her experiences to support others.
 Currently she works as a peer-researcher/interviewer in our research.
 Next to that she is employed as a volunteer-coach and trains caregivers in their contact with clients to fuel their participation in society.